curateteaching/digitalpedagogy/keywords/!template.md

 The curatorial statement expresses your vision of the keyword — what it means in a pedagogical context and how you approached the task of curating pedagogical resources around it.
 Statements can include some or all of the following:

-* Vision statement (how do you envison or understand this keyword and its relation to pedagogy?)
+* Vision statement (how do you envision or understand this keyword and its relation to pedagogy?)
 * Scholarly rationale for selections
 * Criteria for selections (why were the specific curated resources selected?)
 * Important issues (why teach this now? why does this topic matter for students? for faculty? for a field? what makes this keyword unique or exemplary for digital pedagogy?)